sigreen/amq-streams-oauth-ldap/README.md

 # AMQ Streams (Kafka) RBAC Enforcement with OAUTH2 and LDAP

-This project demonstrates how to setup and configure an AMQ Streams cluster on OpenShift with client RBAC enforcement (authentication only).
+This project demonstrates how to setup and configure an AMQ Streams cluster on OpenShift with client RBAC enforcement (authentication only) using RH-SSO (Keycloak).

 ![AMQ Streams RBAC Enforcement with OAUTH2 Diagram](images/streams-oauth.png)